opyus90/FootballApp/README.md

 with standard JavaScript, jQuery 3.5.1 and Bootstrap 4.5.3 on the front-end.
 Also I have included inside the FootballApp the Database Table in SQL format under the name "football_teams".

+The App shows on first page a list of Teams and their Players in a table with pages, on second page you can add new Team and their Players, on the third page allows you to sell or buy the Players between two different Teams.

 Security Issues
 ---------------